zuozhenggh/learning-library/developer-library/converged-db-with-oas/predictive-analytics/predictive-analytics.md

 ## Step 2: Create Dataflow - ML Model

-In this step , we will build a Machine learning model using OAS Dataflow capabilities to train our data on.
+In this step, we will build a Machine learning model using OAS Dataflow capabilities to train our dataset.

-1. Click on Create and then select Data Flow.
+1. Click on create and then select Data Flow.
 ![](./images/paoas2.1.png " ")
-2. Select the Data set created in the Step 1 of this lab **Create Dataset** and click on Add.
+2. Select the Data set created in the Step 1 **Create Dataset** and click on Add.
 ![](./images/paoas2.2.png " ")
 3. Uncheck the columns(Employee ID) which will not affect the Attrition as part of data cleaning process.
 ![](./images/paoas2.3.png " ")